-Reads MFD manuals, rules and regulations, IFSTA manuals, Recruit School textbooks in order to learn and utilize specific topics and methods.
+Reads MFR manuals, rules and regulations, IFSTA manuals, Recruit School textbooks in order to learn and utilize specific topics and methods.

 Performs physical fitness requirements for Recruit School to include running up to 5 miles or more, completing 100 or more push-ups, 20 or more pull-ups.

-Completes coursework required by Recruit School curriculum to include basic firefighting, Emergency Medical Technician courses, and MFD Rules and Regulations.
+Completes coursework required by Recruit School curriculum to include basic firefighting, Emergency Medical Technician courses, and MFR Rules and Regulations.

-ESSENTIAL FUNCTIONS: Assists in performing routine Firefighter duties using turnout gear, MFD tools and equipment, and apparatus following MFD Rules and Regulations, supervisory instruction as needed to observe and learn general Firefighting duties, assist the department at emergency scenes when manpower is low.
+ESSENTIAL FUNCTIONS: Assists in performing routine Firefighter duties using turnout gear, MFR tools and equipment, and apparatus following MFR Rules and Regulations, supervisory instruction as needed to observe and learn general Firefighting duties, assist the department at emergency scenes when manpower is low.